kentlouisetonino/biodata/README.md

 ### Description
 > - My simple biodata.
 The technologies are just vanilla HTML and CSS.

+> - This is intended only for my course project in AMA University.

 > - URL: https://kentlouisetonino.github.io/biodata/

 <br />